phoenixframework/phoenix/guides/routing.md

 ## Scoped Routes

-Scopes are a way to group routes under a common path prefix and scoped set of plug middleware.
+Scopes are a way to group routes under a common path prefix and scoped set of plugs.
 We might want to do this for admin functionality, APIs, and especially for versioned APIs.
 Let's say we have user generated reviews on a site, and that those reviews first need to be approved by an admin.
 The semantics of these resources are quite different, and they might not share the same controller.
 Scopes enable us to segregate these routes.

 The paths to the user facing reviews would look like a standard resource.